shubham-neewee/play-java-hello-world-tutorial/README.md

 * Java Software Developer's Kit (SE) 11 or higher
 * sbt 1.9.6 or higher.

+# Addind this from the main repo for testing the bi-directional sync
 To check your Java version, enter the following in a command window:

 ```bash